voyeg3r/dotfiles/rcfiles/vim/wiki/PydictionPlugin.md

-=Plugin para completar códigos python=
+##Plugin para completar códigos python

 snipMate does not come with a setting to customize the trigger key, but you can remap it easily in the two lines it's defined in the 'after' directory